 \subsection{Adaptive Per-Channel Quantization}

 \textbf{Optimization objective.} Beyond heuristically determining the channel quantization dimension by looking at the sensitivity patterns offline, we propose an adaptive method that can achieve this on the fly during quantization.
-That is, for each linear layer $\mathbf{W}_{\ell}$ (linear projection $\mathbf{W}$ at layer $\ell$) in a neural network, we formulate channel quantization as a simple binary selection problem that chooses the optimization parameter $\mathbf{dim}$ as either one of the two (OC or IC) dimensions.
-To measure which dimension is more effective, we adopt the widely used reconstruction error metric~\citep{nagel2020up,li2021brecq}, yielding the following optimization objective:
+For each linear layer $\mathbf{W}_{\ell}$ (linear projection $\mathbf{W}$ at layer $\ell$) in a neural network, we formulate channel quantization as a simple binary selection problem that chooses the optimization parameter $\mathbf{dim}$ as either one of the two (OC or IC) dimensions.
+To measure which dimension is more effective, we adopt the widely used reconstruction error metric~\citep{nagel2020up,li2021brecq}, yielding the optimization objective as

 where the reconstruction error $\mathcal{L}(\mathbf{dim})$ is defined as the L2 distance between the outputs of a full precision layer $\mathbf{W}_{\ell}\mathbf{X}_{\ell}$ and that of the quantized layer $Q(\mathbf{W}_{\ell})\mathbf{X}_{\ell}$.
-To obtain $\mathbf{X}$, we curate a small calibration set by randomly sampling from the larger pretraining corpus (such as The Pile dataset).
+To obtain $\mathbf{X}$, we curate a small calibration set by randomly sampling from the pretraining corpus (e.g. The Pile).
 Here, the per-channel quantization function $Q_{\mathbf{dim}}$ can either create quantization groups per-OC (standard) or per-IC (proposed), as illustrated in Figure~\ref{fig:intuition}.
 Since the search space of the dimension parameter is only two, AdaDim requires a very small number of forward passes to determine the optimal dimension.

-\textbf{Augmenting RTN and GPTQ.} Applying our Adaptive Dimensions (AdaDim) framework to RTN is straightforward: we independently quantize the full precision weights two different times (per-IC and per-OC), then choose the dimension which yields a lower reconstruction error.
-Hence, we always search the optimal dimension with RTN and optionally apply GPTQ in the selected dimension.
+\textbf{Augmenting RTN and GPTQ.} Applying our AdaDim to RTN is straightforward: we independently quantize the full precision weights two different times (per-IC and per-OC), then choose the dimension that yields a lower reconstruction error.
+Hence, we always search for the optimal dimension with RTN and optionally apply GPTQ in the selected dimension.
 As the GPTQ \citep{frantar2022gptq} algorithm consists of iteratively 1) computing the quantization error of a weight channel and 2) applying hessian-based weight updates, using our per-IC variant simply requires executing the quantization step 1) with per-IC RTN.
 We also considered applying AdaDim to AWQ but found it incompatible (see Appendix~\ref{appendix:awq} for further discussion).
 Furthermore, per-IC GPTQ can obtain additional benefits from the reordering scheme, which we detail further in Appendix~\ref{appendix:reordering}.